Leeds Castle: 17th and 18th centuries

-The St Lever family continued to own the castle until Sir Warham St Lever sold it to Sir Richard Smythe in 1618.
+The St Leger family continued to own the castle until Sir Warham St Leger sold it to Sir Richard Smythe in 1618.
+Smythe's daughters sold the castle to Sir Thomas Colepeper of Hollingbourne.
+An early embroidered silk quilt from Bengal dating from the 1620s, held by the Colonial Williamsburg museum, has an ownership label of Catherine Colepeper, connecting it to Leeds Castle and the Smythe and Colepeper families.
+Richard Smythe's brother Thomas Smythe was a founder and governor of the English East India Company.

 The castle escaped destruction during the English Civil War because its owner, Sir Cheney Culpeper, sided with the Parliamentarians.
 The castle was used as both an arsenal and a prison during the war.
 Other members of the Culpeper family had sided with the Royalists, John Colepeper, 1st Baron Colepeper, having been granted more than 5000000 acre of land in Virginia in reward for assisting the escape of the king's son, Charles, the Prince of Wales.
 This legacy was to prove vital for the castle's fortunes.

 Thomas Fairfax, 6th Lord Fairfax of Cameron was born at the castle in 1693 and settled in North America to oversee the Culpeper estates, cementing an ongoing connection between the castle and America.
 There is a commemorative sundial at the castle telling the time in Belvoir, Virginia and a corresponding sundial in America.

 Fairfax was the great-grandson of Thomas Fairfax who led the parliamentarian attack at the nearby Battle of Maidstone in 1648 and whose doublet worn during the battle is on display.